Lerob28/Music_app_With_flutter/README.md

 6- implement the play pause song functionnality
 7- implement the stop song when navigating back to the songs list 8- implement the modify slider player method
+9- show the image of song in list song view with given widget of on_audio_player package 10- making song playing in background
+    # adding permission to android Manifest file